Jhgomez/StudyNotes/Android/views.md

 * public class **GestureOverlayView** / package android.gesture: A transparent overlay for gesture input that can be placed on top of other widgets or contain other widgets.

-* public class **GestureDetector** / package android.view: Detects various gestures and events using the supplied MotionEvents.
+* public class [GestureDetector](https://developer.android.com/develop/ui/views/layout/custom-views/making-interactive#inputgesture) / package android.view: Detects various gestures and events using the supplied MotionEvents.
 The GestureDetector.OnGestureListener callback will notify users when a particular motion event has occurred.
 This class should only be used with MotionEvents reported via touch (don't use for trackball events).
 To use this class:

     * Create an instance of the GestureDetector for your View
     * In the View.onTouchEvent(MotionEvent) method ensure you call onTouchEvent(MotionEvent).
 The methods defined in your callback will be executed when the events occur.
     * If listening for GestureDetector.OnContextClickListener.onContextClick(MotionEvent) you must call onGenericMotionEvent(MotionEvent) in View.onGenericMotionEvent(MotionEvent).

+  We can use this class to implement things like [drag and scale](https://developer.android.com/develop/ui/views/touch-and-input/gestures/scale)

 * **ColorFilter vs Tint**: You can set color filter to an ImageView, drawable and paint objects and a tint color to a drawable, they are very similar since they change the color of a drawable, you could even think of setting tint color property as a simple version of setting color tint, you might like to use tint property for simple use cases for that use the `setTint` method or the properties in the layout